GreenSurvivors/Padlock/README.md

    need to hide anything via ProtocollLib, witch has proven to be error prone and hard to work with.
 7. Allowing tags in config for future proofing.
 Want to protect all doors not having to update everytime mojang adds a new one?
 We got you covert!
-8. Don't support Spigot or further downstream anymore.
+8. Don't support Spigot or further upstream anymore.
 Is this really a pro argument?
 Yes, since this enables us to use cutting edge API and no longer get slowed down by supporting old code.

+   However, there are a few incompatiblities:
+   1. No Spigot support.
+   2. No support for offline server (open a PR if you need support)
+   3. Some removed API (open an issue if you miss anything)